 Clicking the right mouse button in the Y expression field invokes the Variables list which lets you select variables, constants, functions, and operators, or expand the field to allow editing long expressions.
 Clicking the right mouse button in the other fields invokes a simpler menu showing suitable choices.

 The Options area is below the Numeric limits.
-The Auto Scale Ranges option has a check box.
-Clicking the mouse in the box will toggle the options on or off with an X in the box showing that the option is enabled.
+The Auto Scale Ranges option has a check box

 The options available from here are:

 • Run Options